Dirty Knees, from Jan. 24th '04 on the real beginning of spring! by Evelyn Wolf

 © Evelyn Wolf, Oct., 2003

-Dirty Knees, on correct planting of newly purchased trees & shrubs, by E. Wolf
+from Dirty Knees Newsletter, on correct planting of newly purchased trees & shrubs.

 Q. My friend and I both bought a cutleaf Japanese maple last summer, but hers is doing fine while mine seems to be struggling.
 They were both similarly healthy when purchased.